 While the primary responsibility to pay for college lies with the student and the family, DRBU is committed to making sure family income does not distract students from their academic goals.
-Each financial aid package is customized to meet the needs of the particular student through a combination of Service Scholarships (work-study) and University Grants.
+Each financial aid package is customized to meet the needs of the particular student through a combination of Work Study and University Grants.